coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 25% of the stone buildings it comes into contact with.
 At sea, the tidal wave capsizes ships and crushes them to splinters.
-The wave affects a number of miles of coastland up to the deity's divine rank.
+The wave affects a number of miles of coastland up to the deity’s divine rank.

 When touching water, the deity can automatically sense the location of anything within 10 feet per divine rank that is in contact with the same